georust/proj/README.md

 The `pkg_config` feature enables the use of `pkg-config` when linking against `libproj` – note that `pkg-config` must be available on your system.

-The `bundled_proj` feature allows you to link against a PROJ included with (and built from source by) the `proj-sys` crate, upon which this crate is built.
+The `bundled_proj` feature allows you to link against a `libproj` included with (and built from source by) the `proj-sys` crate, upon which this crate is built.
 To do so, enable the `bundled_proj` Cargo feature.
 This feature requires sqlite3 to be present on your system.

 # Examples